 6.1.
 Required Elements.
 A complete candidate package submitted to the School Committee shall include: (1) the candidate’s vita, (2) the candidate’s personal letter requesting the action, (3) a file of the candidate’s publications, (4) a Department Committee evaluation, (5) the Department Head’s letter of evaluation, (6) the Department Head’s letter to the external reviewers, (7) four letters of external review, (8) a draft Letter of Appointment, and (9) a draft Summary of Accomplishments for the announcement of successful actions.
 Note: Items 1-9 shall be submitted electronically to the Chair of the School Committee.
-Hard copies of items 1-9, except item 3, shall also be forwarded to the Chair of the School Committee.
 At a minimum, the file of the candidate’s publications shall consist of all peer-reviewed archival journal publications listed in the candidate’s CV.
 The candidate shall designate in their CV the two (Associate candidate) or four (Professor candidate) publications that best represent their most significant work and include them in the electronic file.

 6.2.
 The Candidate’s Vita.
 The candidate shall submit a curriculum vita addressing the elements described in Appendix C. The Department Committee shall review and validate the candidate’s vita.